-- Chin reduction is accomplished either by reshaping the bone with a burr to produce a smooth contour or by removing a small piece of bone and repositioning the chin.
-This process is referred to a reduction genioplasty.
+- Chin reduction involves either reshaping the bone with a burr to produce a smooth contour or by removing a small piece of bone and repositioning the chin.

 - It is not uncommon for either of these procedures to be performed in conjunction with a face lift or nose reshaping.

 A central consideration in deciding whether chin remodelling is appropriate is whether dental occlusion (the way your teeth meet) is correct.
-If it is not, orthognatic surgery supported by orthodontic preparation may be needed.
-This process can take as much as two years.
+If it is not, orthognathic surgery supported by orthodontic preparation may be needed.
+This process can take up to two years.

 In most cases, however, dental occlusion is satisfactory and the appearance of the chin can be dealt with by remodelling alone.

 Surgeons will usually use General Anaesthesia during both chin reduction and augmentation procedures.
 Typically these procedures are day cases.